pixel

 Safety

-The safety of TIBSOVO was evaluated in patients with advanced mIDH1 CCA reflective of that seen in clinical practice2
+The safety of TIBSOVO was evaluated in patients with advanced mIDH1 CCA reflective of those seen in clinical practice1,2

 Learn more